SafuhSa/Coupon/README.md

   - [canvas on different screen sizes](#canvas-on-different-screen-sizes)

 ## Background and Overview
-  Coupon full stack e-commerce marketplace connecting subscribers with local merchants inspired by Groupon.
+  Coupon is full stack e-commerce marketplace connecting subscribers with local merchants inspired by Groupon.

 ### Technologies

-`Ruby on rails` `activeRecord` backend, JavaScript `react-redux` frontend, and scaling `AWS S3` cloud computing. also user data such as login and products informations was stored in a `PostgreSQL` database.
+`Ruby on rails` backend including `activeRecord`, JavaScript `react-redux` frontend, and scaling `AWS S3` cloud computing. and user data such as login and products informations was stored in a `PostgreSQL` database.

 ### Features
 * Secure frontend to backend user authentication using BCrypt.